-The ionomer resins market is expected to grow at a CAGR of 4.52%, reaching a market size of US$3.127 billion in 2030 from US$2.507 billion in 2025.
+The ionomer resins market is forecast to grow at a CAGR of 4.9%, reaching USD 3.3 billion in 2031 from USD 2.6 billion in 2026.

 Ionomer resins are made of ethylene copolymerized with small amounts of vinyl and acid groups.
 The copolymer has both covalent and ionic bonds.
 They are widely used in break-resistant bottles, vacuum packaging, protective equipment, insulation, sporting goods, and foamed sheets used in automobile parts and packaging.
 The market for ionomer resins is expanding in the chemicals and materials sector due to advancements and the rising need for adaptable materials.